paulserraino/paulserraino.com/_posts/2016-02-29-rails-mountable-engines.markdown

 {% highlight bash %}
 # ~/blog_core
+rake blog_api_engine:install:migrations
-rake blog_api:install:migrations
+rake db:migrate
 {% endhighlight %}

 And that's it!
 We have successfully mounted our `blog_api` within `blog_core`.

 So this was just a boilerplate example of using rails engines (just to get started).
-There are many was of making your rails engine more robust, such as mounting an engine on a specific route or autosyncing database migrations.
+There are many ways of making your rails engine more robust, such as mounting an engine on a specific route or autosyncing database migrations.
 I'm not going to go into too much depth in optimizing a rails engine in this post , there are plenty of resources online to help you out, if you're interested in doing that, but I will briefly cover autosyncing database migrations since it's fairly easy to accomplish.

 ## Syncing Migrations
 Interestingly, Rails Engines inherent from [Railties](http://api.rubyonrails.org/classes/Rails/Railtie.html).
 Railties allow developers to hook into and extend the Rails initialization process.
 So we can write initializers in our `blog_api` engine and Rails will execute the initializers when the gem is required.